-In this section we give a brief introduction to sensor networks.
-Moreover, and sensing devices distributed in a large area that collaborate to globally produce meaningful information from individual, raw, local data.
-They emerge as an alternative to other, already-existing monitoring technologies.
-Table 1 presents a comparison between sensor networks and other monitoring technologies.
+In this section we give a brief introduction to sensor networks and the suitability of MAS to model these systems.
+Sensor networks may be defined as a set of sensing devices distributed in a large area that collaborate to globally produce meaningful information from individual, raw, local data.
+They emerge as an alternative to other, already-existing monitoring technologies typically composed of a single or a few calibrated static sensors that, placed in a highly-controlled environments, provide with homogeneous streams of data.
+Sensor networks, however, are usually wireless dynamic networks composed of a large number of diverse sensors that provide with physically distributed pieces of information that vary substantially in content, resolution and accuracy.
+Table 1 presents a comparison between sensor networks and these other monitoring technologies.
 As we observe that the success of sensor networks lies in the advantages they offer with respect to the alternative monitoring technologies.
 First, they are non-invasive and they can cover wide-range areas by using a large number of inexpensive and small sensors.
-Moreover, due to their distributed structure they are inherently faulttolerant and robust to nodes failures and are suitable to monitor remote or hostile environments.
+Moreover, due to their distributed structure they are inherently fault-tolerant and robust to nodes failures and are suitable to monitor remote or hostile environments.
 Up to now, monitoring technologies have been concerned providing homogeneous collections of data and regularly sampled datasets.
 Nowadays, sensor networks can replace former technologies with heterogeneous data coming from different interest areas and pieces of information that vary substantially in content, resolution and accuracy.